 At the beginning of his first year in Congress, Mike was appointed to the Veterans’ Affairs Committee, and currently serves as the Chair of the Veterans’ Affairs Subcommittee on Economic Opportunity.
-As the Chair of this Subcommittee, Mike has had the unique opportunity to have introduced and passed nine bipartisan pieces of legislation to help our veterans, one of the most among Freshmen, and an additional four bills that have been signed into law by the President.
+As the Chair of this Subcommittee, Mike has had the unique opportunity to have introduced 20 bipartisan pieces of legislation to help our veterans, one of the most among Freshmen.
+16 of these bills have passed in the House, and five have been signed into law by the President.

 Mike is proud to represent Marine Corps Base Camp Pendleton, and the community of servicemembers, veterans, and their families here in the 49th District.
 Mike has been a strong advocate for improving access to the invaluable and unique resources provided by the VA and will continue to fight against privatization efforts.
 Mike believes that we owe it to the men, women, and their families who have the honor and courage to serve our country to guarantee the absolute best care and services.